La Couperderie, St Peter Port, Guernsey, Channel Islands

 Catholicism in Guernsey re-emerged slowly after the Reformation.
 Until the mid-nineteenth century a small chapel dedicated to St Mary was the only place on the Island where Mass was said.
 St Mary’s was located on the site of the current church of Notre Dame du Rosaire, on nearby Burnt Lane, and survived until 1962.

-In 1845 Father Eugene Connatty, the parish priest, bought land on Cordier Hill in order to build a new church dedicated to St Joseph and St Mary.
+In 1845 Fr Eugene Connatty bought land on Cordier Hill in order to build a new church dedicated to St Joseph and St Mary.
 The foundation stone of the new church was laid on 21 May 1846 and the building was completed to the designs of the leading Victorian Gothic architect A.W.N.
 Pugin in July 1851.
-When the church was opened by Cardinal Wiseman in 1851, lack of funds meant that it was ‘practically a shell’ (Lawrence).
+When the church was opened by Cardinal Wiseman in July 1851, lack of funds meant that it was ‘practically a shell’ (Lawrence).
 The main sanctuary had a stone altar and tabernacle, and its floor was covered with red carpet.
-According to historical information from Diocesan Office archive, the font may be original.
+According to historical information from the Diocesan Office archive, the font may be original.
 The Lady Chapel had its present altar of Caen stone but the Sacred Heart Chapel was completely bare.
 The congregation sat on rush-bottomed chairs.

 In March 1899 work began on constructing a 70 foot spire on top of the church tower.
 The design was by Peter Paul Pugin, son of the original architect.